 AI Referrals

 AI referrals are real human visitors who clicked a link in an AI chatbot response (like ChatGPT, Claude, or Perplexity) and landed on your website.
-While AI crawler tracking tells you which bots are indexing your content, AI referrals tell you something more directly valuable: whether your AI visibility is actually driving traffic to your site.
+While crawler evidence in Sources -> AI traffic tells you which bots are indexing your content, AI referrals tell you something more directly valuable: whether your AI visibility is actually driving traffic to your site.

 How it works

-Cleotic detects AI referrals automatically using the same Vercel log drain you've already set up for crawler tracking.
+Cleotic detects AI referrals automatically using the same server-side tracking you've already set up for crawler tracking.
 No additional setup is needed.

 For each request that hits your site, Cleotic inspects: